DISC-NU/DISC-NU-Website/README.md

-# WInter 2024 Disc Website
+# Winter 2024 Disc Website
  Develop and Innovate for Social Change is a Northwestern University student group dedicated to expanding technology as a force for good .